fjt7/A03/README.md

 # A03
 ## Create a Github Account with Git/Webstorm/Github/Tutorial.
-Define Terms
+Define Terms.

-###PART 1: Direction on Using Webstorm\
+*PART 1: Direction on Using Webstorm*\
 Step 1: Create a **Github** account and set it up\
 Step 2: Install **Git**\
 Step 3: Install Webstorm\